SaurabhGarg1/machine-learning-practicals/README.md

-# machine-learning-practicles
+# Machine-learning-practicles

-Solution of the problems using machine learning algorithms
+Solution of the problems using machine learning algorithms.

+ - Breast cancer detection